Why the Smartest Electronics Reps Belong to ERA

 Continuing education is a primary focus of ERA.
 Some of the most valuable learning occurs on an informal, rep-to-rep basis among members, but organized activities and easily accessible resources, like the following, are also critical.

-ERA PODCAST – ERA’s monthly podcast series, ERA Talks, features informative and educational interviews with industry leaders in a quick conversational format.
+ERA PODCAST – ERA’s podcast series, ERA Talks, features informative and educational interviews with industry leaders in a quick conversational format.

 CPMR and CSP PROGRAMS are the standards of rep professionalism.
 ERA members receive tuition discounts on both courses from the Manufacturers’ Representatives Educational Research Foundation (MRERF), which was founded by ERA in 1985 and now includes 30+ associations as sponsors.